DentedLeft/PersonalPlayerRewrite/src/main/resources/assets/personalplayer/lavender/entries/treatise/personalplayer/personaldiscplayer.md

 Once a disc is inserted, music can be played and stopped by using <keybind;key.use> while the item is in the hotbar.

-The disc player cannot be nested into a Bundle.

-Music will stop if the disc player is removed from the player inventory while playing.
+Music will stop if the disc player is inserted into a container or removed from the player inventory while playing.